 You will also love these 10 Easy Dinner Recipes, which includes a ton of make-ahead steps and shortcuts to help you get dinner done without a lot of fuss.

 4. Freeze Your Extras (Or Batch Cook On Purpose!)

 One major benefit of prepping your meals in advance is that you get to reduce waste.

-- You can also save your scraps (like stalks and ends) for soup stock -- just wash them and pop them in the freezer until you’re ready to get out the stock pot.
+- Save your scraps (like stalks and ends) for soup stock – just wash them and pop them in the freezer until you’re ready to get out the stock pot.

 5. Relax and Reap The Benefits

 Now that your prep is done, you can take a deep breath and revel in the fact that cooking is going to be super easy this week!

 - You will save loads of time in both prepping and washing up.